DIABETES, A 21ST CENTURY EPIDEMIC

 Definition.
 Diabetes is defined by the medical profession as elevated sugar in the blood, usually a fasting blood glucose level above 100 mg/dl.

 Some doctors also postulate a type 3 diabetes.
-This is perhaps insulin resistance in the brain, which can cause dementia, and will respond to taking MCT or medium chain triglycerides.
+This is perhaps insulin resistance in the brain, which can cause dementia, and responds well to taking MCT or medium chain triglycerides.
 For much more on this subject, please read Brain Diabetes on this site.

 SYMPTOMS OF DIABETES